maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/7 - Configuring the PROTECT node.md

 *Table 8 – PROTECT – OPNsense: Unbound DNS entries*

-4. Click "Save" to save each entry.
+**4. Click "Save" to save each entry.
 You can create other entries here as needed.
-When done, click "Apply" to apply the current settings.
+When done, click "Apply" to apply the current settings.**

 ### 7.2.5 - Firewall Aliases

-1. Next you will configure firewall aliases.
+**1. Next you will configure firewall aliases.
 Navigate to Firewall -\> Aliases.
-On this page, click the "+" near the lower right of the page to add a new alias.
+On this page, click the "+" near the lower right of the page to add a new alias.**

 ![](_images/49._OPNsense_-_Firewall_Aliases.png)

 *Figure 49 – PROTECT – OPNsense: Firewall aliases*

-2. The first set of aliases you are to configure are for ports.
-Configure 6 aliases with the data presented below.
+**2. The first set of aliases you are to configure are for ports.
+Configure 6 aliases with the data presented below.**

 ![](_images/50._OPNsense_-_Firewall_Aliases_-_Ports_-_ELK.png)

-Figure 50 – PROTECT – OPNsense: New alias configuration
+*Figure 50 – PROTECT – OPNsense: New alias configuration*

 | **Enabled** | **Name** | **Type** | **Content** | **Description** |
 | --- | --- | --- | --- | --- |